shopglobal/interchained-sidechain/README.md

 https://docs.binance.org/smart-chain/developer/create-wallet.html
 https://docs.binance.org/smart-chain/guides/bsc-intro.html

-We are ready to proceed with BSC.
+Following along the steps, at this stage we are ready to proceed with BSC.
 Ok will establish a connection to BSC blockchain directly.
 ```
 // mainnet BSC
 const bep_web3 = new Web3('https://bsc-dataseed1.binance.org:443');